M.P.A. - Masters in Public Administration

-The Elective Track (9 hours) can be taken with the approval of the MPA Director.
-Each student must select 9 hours beyond the core courses.
+The Elective Track (9 hurs): With the approval of the program advisor, each student must select 9 hours beyond the core courses.
 The track courses can be taken from a variety of departments.
 Generally, electives should form a coherent whole.
-Examples of track emphases include planning, management, health care administration, and particular areas of public policy.
-MPA students who select the planning track are required to take any four PLAN 5000 or 6000 level courses except PLAN5786 (Capstone).
-Pre-service students who select this track should use an internship POLS 6286 (Professional Seminar) in place of one of the courses.
+Examples of track emphases include disaster planning, management, healthcare administration, non-profit administration, and other particular areas of public policy.
 Students not working in the public sector or with no governmental experience will take the Public Administration Internship as one elective class.

 The Program responds to the changing public service environment through: an innovative curriculum, faculty scholarship and service, links to professional organizations, interaction with governmental agencies, and a commitment to state of-the-art technology.
 Courses are regularly offered in the evening hours, one night per week at the main campus in Carrollton.
 Courses are also taught at the University of West Georgia Center in Newnan.

 Coordination with the Public Sector